wmde/wikibase-release-pipeline/README.md

 # Wikibase Suite

-Wikibase Suite (WBS) is a containerised, production ready [Wikibase](https://wikiba.se) system, that allows you to self host a knowledge graph similar to [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page.
+Wikibase Suite (WBS) is a containerized, production-ready [Wikibase](https://wikiba.se) installation that allows you to self-host a knowledge graph similar to [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).

-> 🔧 This document is for people developing WBS.
+> 🔧 This document is intended for people involved in developing WBS.
 If you want to host your own Wikibase instance, head over to the [WBS Deployment Kit documentation](./deploy/README.md).
-If you are looking for individual WBS Service Images, head over to [hub.docker.com/u/wikibase](https://hub.docker.com/u/wikibase).
+If you're looking for individual WBS Service Images, head over to [hub.docker.com/u/wikibase](https://hub.docker.com/u/wikibase).

 ## Overview

-This repository contains the Wikibase Suite toolset used for
+This repository contains the Wikibase Suite toolset used for:

  - **Building** ([build.sh](./build.sh) and [build directory](./build))
  - **Testing** ([test.sh](./test.sh) and [test directory](./test))